ThomasPGH/OnOffMate/readme.md

 # OnOffMate

-OnOffMate is tiny Windows command-line utility that serves as hybernation, sleep, and power helper.
+OnOffMate is a tiny Windows command-line utility that serves as hybernation, sleep, and power helper.

 It's a 64 bit application only.